pulumi/examples/openstack-py-webserver/README.md

         instance_ip  192.168.0.243
     ```

-5. Verify that the EC2 instance exists, by either using the AWS Console or running `openstack server list`.
+5. Verify that the Openstack instance exists, by either using the Horizon dashboard or running `openstack server list`.
     ```bash
     $ openstack server list
     +--------------------------------------+-------------+--------+-------------------------------------+--------------------------+----------+